moorepants/eme150a/content/pages/syllabus.rst

 Email
 -----

-Personal electronic correspondence from the instructors will be made to your UCD email address.
+Electronic correspondence from the instructors will be made to your UCD email address.
 It is your responsibility to check this regularly.

 Electronic announcements from the instructors to the whole class will be made through Canvas.
 By default, Canvas will automatically send the announcement to